The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 Above the rating threshold, review volume becomes the primary differentiator.
 Businesses with 2,000+ reviews consistently outperform businesses with similar ratings but lower counts.

-No single review platform dominates all AI systems.
+No single review platform leads across every AI system.
 ChatGPT favors Yelp and Facebook; Gemini is grounded in Google Business Profile; Perplexity prioritizes industry-specific directories.

 Review recency matters as much as volume.
 Consistent monthly review intake outperforms bulk campaigns.
 74% of consumers (and AI systems) discount reviews older than three months.